wesleyit/python_safesite/README.md

-# python_safesite
+# PYTHON_SAFESITE (WORK IN PROGRESS)

-This site has a lot of security breaches to exploit.
-Do not install on production environments!
+Do not install this application on your server.

+It contains a lot of bugs and your server will be compromised.